-It’s been a while since I last wrote for my friends here at Go Cabin Crew, but with good reason!
+It’s been a while since I last wrote for my friends here at Cabin Crew Wings, but with good reason!
 At the time of my last piece, I had recently moved back from Dubai where I worked as Cabin Crew for Emirates Airline, and I was waiting to commence flying for an Australian airline based in my home city of Perth, Western Australia.

 Since the recruitment at airlines tends to move at a rather glacial pace, I decided to bite the bullet and instead of sitting around at an “in between” day job that I loathed, I opted to get the ball rolling in an industry that I love!
 After another arduous interview process (think more role play, more eliminations and a tonne of hypothetical situations), I was waiting around yet again to hear the outcome from more than one Australian airline, both for roles as Cabin Crew.

 Life seems to happen in swings and roundabouts, and whilst I was not successful for the role of Cabin Crew due to strict Australian height standards, I was offered a position as Ground Crew.
 Even though I was cross-trained on a variety of aircraft including the “Queen of the Sky” the Airbus A380-800 with Emirates, based on a reach height of over 210cm on tippy toes, I stand at only 160cm tall.
 The requirement for my particular airline now is 163cm.
 That 3cm may not seem like much, but in an emergency it may make all the difference, and safety really is top priority for all airlines!
 So I was offered a position as ground crew.
 The only tiny problem was that I was due to go to Europe on holidays the day the training started.